vtudn/221_bk-mec_web/README.md

 **SCENARIO**: This project use Django framework as backend.

-**INSTRUCTION**:
-To run this project, you will need python 3.8
+**INSTRUCTION**: To run this project, you will need Python 3.8.

-Then, stay at the folder that contains this file, run the following commands
+Then, stay at the folder that contains this file, run the following commands.

 - To create new virtual environment:
 ```